paulbricman/tensorflow-auto/README.md

 [TensorFlow Extended](https://www.tensorflow.org/tfx) is a Google-production-scale machine learning platform based on TensorFlow.
 It provides a configuration framework and shared libraries to integrate common components needed to define, launch, and monitor your machine learning system.

 TensorFlow Auto is the TPOT of TensorFlow.
 Instead of using scikit-learn components, it uses the [TFX ones](https://www.tensorflow.org/tfx/guide).

+Indeed, there are automated machine learning tools which include Neural Network capabilities, such as [auto-keras](https://autokeras.com/), but compared to the wide range of components recently presented as part of TFX, they pale in comparison.